MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-lanmanworkstation.md

 <!-- Description-Source-ADMX -->
 This policy setting determines the behavior of SMB handle caching for clients connecting to an SMB share where the Continuous Availability (CA) flag is enabled.

-If you enable this policy setting, the SMB client will allow cached handles to files on CA shares.
+- If you enable this policy setting, the SMB client will allow cached handles to files on CA shares.
 This may lead to better performance when repeatedly accessing a large number of unstructured data files on CA shares running in Microsoft Azure Files.

-If you disable or do not configure this policy setting, Windows will prevent use of cached handles to files opened through CA shares.
+- If you disable or do not configure this policy setting, Windows will prevent use of cached handles to files opened through CA shares.

+> [!NOTE]
-Note: This policy has no effect when connecting Scale-out File Server shares provided by a Windows Server.
+> This policy has no effect when connecting Scale-out File Server shares provided by a Windows Server.
 Microsoft does not recommend enabling this policy for clients that routinely connect to files hosted on a Windows Failover Cluster with the File Server for General Use role, as it can lead to adverse failover times and increased memory and CPU usage.
 <!-- Pol_EnableHandleCachingForCAFiles-Description-End -->

 <!-- Pol_EnableHandleCachingForCAFiles-Editable-Begin -->